bkbilly/AlarmPI/README.md

 # AlarmPI

 AlarmPI is a home alarm system based on Raspberry PI controlling PIR sensors, Door sensors or any other wired sensor.
-It is controlled with a Web UI, or a Android Application.
+It is controlled with a Web UI, or a Android Application using HTTPS.
 When the alarm detects movement, it supports the following events:
  * Enables the Serene
  * Send Mail
  * VoIP Calls